 - Hunter, Gregory S., 2020.
 Developing and Maintaining Practical Archives (Third Edition) from the American Library Association is a practical guide for arranging and describing collections that is available on MaineCat (check with your local Maine library) or for purchase through the ALA Store.

-Collections Care & Handling
+Collections Care & Handling Standards and Best Practices

 - Winterthur Care in Handling Series